The only Psy.D. program of its kind:

 Structured for completion in five years, students spend four years in coursework, practicum experiences, and dissertation, followed by a one-year full-time internship.
 Through an immersive learning experience and small, intimate classes, our students enjoy a collaborative professional environment and robust mentorships that contribute to their success—as evident in our students’ most recent 91% combined match rate for APA-accredited internships and APPIC (Association of Psychology Postdoctoral and Internship Centers) member internships.

-Psy.D. students can also pursue concentrations in areas of special interest, including Advanced Adlerian Psychotherapy, Clinical Neuropsychology, Primary Care Psychology, Substance Abuse Treatment, and Traumatic Stress Psychology.
-These concentrations provide additional education and training in a specialized area of study.
+Psy.D. students can also choose an area of interest by electing to focus on an emphasis, including Military Psychology, Child and Adolescent Psychology, Advanced Adlerian Psychotherapy, Primary Care Psychology and Behavioral Medicine, Substance Abuse Treatment, and Traumatic Stress Psychology.
+These emphases provide additional education and training in a focused area of study.